Occupational Therapy - BSc (Hons)

 The course is also recognised by the World Federation of Occupational Therapists and employment opportunities exist in many parts of the world.

-As occupational therapy students, student membership of The College of Occupational Therapists is recommended.
+As occupational therapy students, student membership of The Royal College of Occupational Therapists is recommended.
 This is a small annual fee and it is the responsibility of each student to pay this fee.

 Attendance